 Understanding ITAR: The International Traffic in Arms Regulations

 On: October 26, 2022 | By: Kathryn Toomey | 4 min. read

-A variety of U.S. laws and regulations exist to monitor and controls exports from the United States.
+A variety of U.S. laws and regulations exist to monitor and control exports from the United States.
 These laws and regulations are designed to comply with trade agreements, embargoes, sanctions and other political measures the U.S. has with other countries.
-Most importantly, the laws and regulations are designed to protect U.S. national security so the most sensitive information and technology don't get into the wrong hands.
+Most importantly, the laws and regulations are designed to protect U.S. national security and keep the most sensitive information and technology out of the wrong hands.

 The ITAR Regulatory Framework

 To understand ITAR, you must first understand the regulatory framework of export laws of the United States.
 In simplest terms, the Export Administration Act (EAA) of 1979 as amended under 50 U.S.C. app 2401-2420 and 50 U.S.C.
 1701-1706 under Executive Order 12924 is the basis for all U.S. export controls.
 In August 2001, the EAA technically expired and President George W. Bush extended it by virtue of Executive Order 13222.
 In 2007, he signed the International Economic Powers Enhancement Act (IEEPA), which continued the EAA and increased penalties for violations.